danielksan81/go-perun/.gitlab/issue_templates/Suggestion.md

 <!--
-	The suggestion template is used to propose a feature that you think should be implemented.
-Use it to discuss a proposed feature with others.
-In the end, the feature will either be accepted or rejected.
-If it is accepted, create a FEATURE issue, which will contain the concept, and be linked to a merge request and to this suggestion issue.
+	The suggestion template is used to propose a task that you think should be implemented.
+Use it to discuss a proposed task with others.
+In the end, the suggestion will either be accepted or rejected.
+If it is accepted, create an issue of the corresponding type, which will contain the detailed specifications of the task, and be linked to a merge request and to this suggestion issue.
-	If it is already clear that a feature will be implemented, maybe add a FEATURE issue instead.
+	If it is already clear that a task will be implemented, maybe open an issue of the corresponding type instead.
 -->
+**Type**&emsp; <!-- Select one:
+	FEATURE
+	IMPROVEMENT
+	REFACTOR -->

 **Affects**&emsp; <!--
 	What does the suggestion affect?
 	I.e.: [db/leveldb] Database -->